Leonardo da Vinci machine gun

 In the centuries following his death, his plans were rediscovered and studied, and today they are widely regarded as some of the most significant architectural designs in history.

 The legacy of Leonardo da Vinci’s bridge design has been preserved through books, exhibitions, and digital archives.
-Many books and exhibitions have showcased the design and explored its significance in engineering and architecture.
+Numerous books and exhibitions have showcased the design and explored its significance in the fields of engineering and architecture.

 In recent years, digital archives have allowed people worldwide to access and study Leonardo da Vinci’s bridge design efficiently.
 This will enable them to appreciate the genius of his work and understand its impact on the field.